More

 Home Blog

-We use one of the world’s most popular Fine Art paper, the Hahnemühle Photo Rag® 308gsm, and archival inks, for high-quality Fine Art printing.
-The white cotton artist’s paper, with its characteristic, wonderfully soft feel, boasts a lightly defined felt structure, lending each artwork a three-dimensional appearance and impressive pictorial depth.
-This paper produces outstanding prints that feature brilliant colours, deep blacks, striking contrasts and perfect reproduction of detail.
-This acid- and lignin-free classic meets the most exacting requirements for age resistance and is specially designed for FineArt applications.
+For our Vintage Postcard reproductions we use one of the world’s most popular paper, the Canon Satin Photo Paper, and archival inks, for high-quality printing results.
+It is designed to provide images with high color density, optimal color gradation and perfect image sharpness.
 Printed with a white border on all sides to preserve the image, reflect established gallery practice and allow proper framing.
 Borders can vary around an art print, particularly to preserve the original aspect ratio of the artwork and fit it onto standard paper or frame sizes without cropping or distortion.
 This ensures the artist’s original composition is maintained.
-(Typicall borders sizes – Small: 20mm, Medium: 30mm, Large: 40mm, Collector & Exhibition: 50mm)

 Presentation